synthetic-methods/xtal/README.md

 	auto sixer = mixer(one, two, three);// mixes the ranges/processors `one`, `two`, `three`

-In either case, dependencies are defined by functional application of `process(?:or)?`s, with the inner-most nodes representing inputs, and the outer-most node representing the output.
+In either case, dependencies are defined by functional application of `process(?:or)?`s, with the inner-most components representing inputs, and the outer-most component representing the output.

 ## Messaging